Treatment for Excessive Sweating | Hyperhidrosis Essentials

 Area Treated: Excessive sweating in the underarm is most common but we can treat other areas including hands, feet, nose, neck, & hairline

-Assessment: Our doctor will examine your under arms and may perform an iodine starch test to create a sweat profile of the area
+Assessment: Our doctor will examine your area of concern and may perform a test to create a sweat profile of the area

-Treatment: A series of injections into the skin where problematic sweating is diagnosed
+Treatment: A series of anti-wrinkle injections into the skin where problematic sweating is diagnosed

 Time taken: Assessment up to 20 mins, Treatment 20-25 mins

 Comfort: People rarely report this treatment as uncomfortable.
 Topical anaesthetic and ice-packs are used where required